Hiking, Biking & Trails

 Multiple trails and routes are available at Phipps Park, carving through and around sandstone buttes and brush-covered plateaus.
 While the main 4.1-mile loop trail boasts a modest elevation gain of 432 feet, the narrow paths, rocky terrain and tight switchbacks make it one of the more challenging hikes or bikes in Billings.

 Just 30 minutes outside of Billings, Acton Recreation Area offers more challenging hiking among minor badlands, steep drainages, weathered shale and scattered ponderosa pine.
-23 miles of trails descend as much as 4,000 feet across 12 different trail systems with difficulty ranging from intermediate to very difficult.
+Approximately 23 miles of trails descend as much as 4,000 feet across 12 different trail systems with difficulty ranging from intermediate to very difficult.
+The park also boasts downhill bike-only trail extensions for even more thrill-seeking.

 Trail Maps